Vidiinfinitum/Roblox-Simple-Computer-System/Data/README.md

 This directory contains the data modules used by the computer system.

-* **Customization Data** – Stores the available customization options, including wallpapers, user icons, and background music.
+* **CustomizationData.lua** – Stores the available customization options, including wallpapers, user icons, and background music.
-* **Chapter Data** – Contains the configuration for each game chapter
+* **ChaptersData.lua** – Contains the configuration for each game chapter